StefanTreber/Simulation-Model-for-Quality-and-Order-Management-in-Global-Production-Network/README.md

 ##### The AnyLogic-file as well as all necessary Excel-files are provided in the zip-file ![Produktionsnetzwerk](https://github.com/joanamaier/Simulation-Model-for-Quality-and-Order-Management-in-Global-Production-Networks/blob/master/Produktionsnetzwerk.zip "Produktionsnetzwerk").
 ## Research Project
 ![PlanQ](https://user-images.githubusercontent.com/50625291/57704529-63845400-7662-11e9-8ab7-d84d3476b699.png)
 ##### This simulation model was developed at the wbk Institute of Production Science which is part of the Karlsruhe Institute for Technology (KIT) within the scope of the research project PlanQ.
+This research has been supported by the research project PlanQ (19421 N/1) of the Bundesvereinigung Logistik (BVL) e.V., Schlachte 31, 28195 Bremen, Germany which is funded by the AiF within the programme for sponsorship by Industrial Joint Research (IGF) of the German Federal Ministry of Economic Affairs and Energy based on an enactment of the German Parliament.
 http://www.qualitaet-netzwerk.de/